infiniflow/infinity/docs/references/pysdk_api_reference.md

 - **table_name : str(not empty)**  Name of the table.
 - **columns_definition : dict[str, str]**
 A dict object whose key value pair indicates name of the column and its datatype.
-Especially, a vector column should be declared as `"vector, \<dimision>\, \<datatype>\"`
+Especially, a vector column should be declared as `"vector, \<dimension>\, \<datatype>\"`
 - **conflict_type : ConflictType** enum type defined in the `infinity.common` package:
   - `Error`
   - `Ignore`